nickdowse/RailsMagicClipboard/README.md

 ]
 ```

 From there, you can start pasting raw CSS into your .css.sass files and be amazed as pure sass goodness is pasted into your file, and all text pasted into other files will be pasted in as usual (so no worries there!)
+Same magical goodness applies to the other supported formats.

 ### Setup Issues